jlevy/lft/lft.md

 ### Three Types of Complexity

+> People will strive to experience an equal or increasing level of complexity in their
+> lives no matter what is done to reduce it.
+> —Bruce Tognazzini

 Let’s mention another word that has a few distinct meanings in engineering: complexity.

 An alternate and important way to frame the concept of good engineering is originally